 Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from the good and the bad in your credit history.
-Late payments count against your score, but a record of paying on time will improve it.
+Your score results from positive and negative items in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to generate a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should build up a credit history before they apply.
+For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your credit to assign a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply for a loan.

-The Mortgage Exchange Service LLC can answer your questions about credit reporting.
-Give us a call: 703.255-5810.
+The Mortgage Exchange Service LLC can answer questions about credit reports and many others.
+Give us a call: 7032555810.